mtmn/magnolia/README.md

 # magnolia
-Interactive shell navigation and audit tool based on [fzf](https://github.com/junegunn/fzf) and [sqlite](https://www.sqlite.org/index.html).
+Interactive shell navigation and history based on [fzf](https://github.com/junegunn/fzf) and [sqlite](https://www.sqlite.org/index.html).

 ## Motivation
 My workflow resembles a squirrel trying to hide a hazelnut so I have [declared bankruptcy on my mind](https://www.youtube.com/watch?v=XUZ9VATeF_4) and making this made sense.